arunpatro/declo/docs/how.md

 title: How does Declo work?
 ---

 The goal of declo is to manipulate Python objects with JavaScript syntax.
-We can do using three strategies:
+We can do using three strategies, each of them have their own trade-offs:

 ## 1. Source to Source
 Convert `js src => py src`.
 This can be kinda hard because of regex parsing etc, it will involve creating a custom grammar parser.
 This can be good at the start, but can quickly get complex, as and when we add more features.
 A simple way is: